Ik people: Rituals

 There are known rituals in Ik culture, the most significant of which are ipéyé-és and tasapet.
-Both are considered rights of passage and are practiced by only men: ipéyé-és marks the beginning of manhood, and tasapet the initiation to elderhood.
+Both are considered rites of passage and are practiced by only men: ipéyé-és marks the beginning of manhood, and tasapet the initiation to elderhood.
 In ipéyé-és, young men must slaughter a male goat instantaneously, using a spear that may not penetrate the other side of the goat's body.
 Tasapet may not be completed by a man until all of his older brothers have gone through it.
 Once this has occurred, his hair will be shaved and he will be taken to live in the bush for a month, as well as slaughtering a bull.
 Men who have completed tasapet are considered the highest members of the Ik: no decisions can be made without their consent, and they are entitled to respect from those younger.
 As of 1985, this tradition may be endangered due to the expense of purchasing cattle from neighboring groups.